nightbot/docs/commands/songs.md

 will search YouTube for a video with the closest name if the channel configured YouTube as the search provider.

 **Note**: When entering the video ID only the standalone ID will work.
-No additional charaters can be added, for example `!songs request /watch?v=ngzC_8zqInk` and `!songs request ?v=ngzC_8zqInk` will result in an error.
+No additional characters can be added, for example `!songs request /watch?v=ngzC_8zqInk` and `!songs request ?v=ngzC_8zqInk` will result in an error.

 ### SoundCloud